Statutes of Limitations in Nevada

 Remember that that the list only offers a general view of the Nevada Statutes of Limitations per felony.
 As this particular system is complicated, it is best to consult a criminal defense attorney to determine the matters depending on your case.

 In the recent years, the public had seen extensions on the Statutes of Limitations on many felonies.
 The Assembly Bill 212 in 2015 was signed into law, wherein an additional 20 years has been added to assault and rape cases as the former Statutes of Limitations only let victims engage in legal proceedings in a time span of 4 years.
 Last May 2017, there was an extension of the Statues of Limitations for child sexual abuse.

 These extensions proved to be congruent to the Discovery Rule, wherein the Statutes of Limitations will only start the moment the victim discovered the crime, regardless of the date it had been committed.

 Many victims of rape only realize they were assaulted when physical, emotional, or mental issues have surfaced; whereas a few are just denying it to save themselves from complete breakdown.
 Likewise, many child sexual abuse victims only discover the impact of what had been done to them once the repressed memories have been disclosed because of the trigger brought by a certain event.
 These cases are reasons why there is a great need for the Discovery Rule and the many extensions of Statutes of Limitations.

 Tolling of Statutes of Limitations

-Whether you’re a complainant or a defendant, it’s always best to enlist the help of a trustworthy criminal defense attorney like Ross Goodman!
-Get in touch with him now and learn what steps to take regarding the statutes of limitations!
+Whether you are a complainant or a defendant, it is always best to enlist the help of a trustworthy criminal defense attorney!
+Get in touch with one now and learn what steps to take regarding the statutes of limitations!